 Salty, spicy, subtly sweet and highly aromatic, the amount of herbs and spices are totally adjustable to suit your taste so treat the amounts provided below as a rough guide.

-- 1 lemongrass stem, white part only, finely chopped (see post on how to prepare lemongrass)
+- 1 stalk lemongrass white part only, finely chopped (see post on how to prepare lemongrass)

-- 2 to 3 tbsps. of vegetable cooking oil (you may need more if you’re not using a non-stick pan)
+- 2 to 3 tablespoons vegetable cooking oil (you may need more if you’re not using a non-stick pan)

-- Arrange the fried tofu squares on a plate.
-Garnish with finely sliced onion leaves.
+Arrange the fried tofu squares on a plate.
+Garnish with sliced scallions.
 Serve hot.